woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Filosofian työpaja](course) starting date
 - [Business Writing](course) begins
 - Tell me the start date of [Nuorisotyön ja nuorisotutkimuksen maisteriohjelman lähijakso 3.-4.10.2018](course)
-- What day will [Perusharjoittelu A - Ohjattu opetusharjoittelu(course) start
+- What day will [Perusharjoittelu A - Ohjattu opetusharjoittelu](course) start
 - When do I have [Tietojärjestelmän suunnittelun perusteet - Näyttökoe, syksy 2018](course)
 - When do we have [Laskentatoimi ja talousjohtaminen](course)
 - The start date of [Understanding and Managing a Business as a Dynamic Whole - VIBU Business Simulation Game](course)